-As per provisions of Regulation 15 (2) (a) of SEBI (Listing Obligations and Disclosure Requirements) regulations, 2015 the compliance with the corporate governance provisions as specified in regulations 17, 49[17A,] 18, 19, 20, 21,22, 23, 24, 50[24A,] 25, 26, 27 and clauses (b) to (i) 51[and (t)] of sub-regulation (2) of regulation 46 and para C , D and E of Schedule V shall not apply to our Company for the Financial Year 2021-22.
-However, as a part of good corporate governance , we are doing the compliance voluntarily.
+As per Regulation 15 (2) of SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015, it has been stipulated that the compliance with the corporate governance provisions as specified in Regulation 17 to 27 and Clauses (b) to (i) of Sub Regulation (2) of regulation 46 and Para C, D, and E of Schedule V shall not apply to your Company for the Financial Year 2022-23.
+However, as a part of good corporate governance, we are doing compliance voluntarily.